petripellinen/Solita-Name-Application/README.md

 3. Return the total amount of all the names
 4. Return the amount of the name given as a parameter

-User interface is done with python using pandas dataframes and PySimpleGUI libraries.
+User interface is done with python using pandas and PySimpleGUI libraries.
 GUI is implemented to provide ease of use.
 Python file uploaded to repository.